 The United Nations designates LDCs as highly disadvantaged in their development process, for structural, historical and geographical reasons.
 LDCs are also characterized by their vulnerability to external economic shocks, natural and man-made disasters and communicable diseases.
 LICs are defined by the World Bank based on an assessment of gross national income per capita, which is influenced by factors such as income growth, inflation, exchange rates, and population change.
 LMICs are defined by the World Bank using the same criteria, and many (particularly the lower-income countries in the group) suffer from similar socioeconomic disadvantages to LICs and LDCs.

-In 2018, the World Intellectual Property Organization and the International Federation of Pharmaceutical Manufacturers & Associations launched the Patent Information Initiative for Medicines (Pat-INFORMED).
+In 2018, the World Intellectual Property Organization (WIPO) and the International Federation of Pharmaceutical Manufacturers & Associations launched the Patent Information Initiative for Medicines (Pat-INFORMED).
 Pat-INFORMED, of which we are a founding member, is a unique public online resource launched to provide basic patent information for medicines of participating companies.
 Novartis has listed patent information for all of our small-molecule medicines in the Pat-INFORMED database, which goes significantly beyond the program’s near-term goal of capturing information for medicines in a more limited set of disease areas.
+In addition, we continue to drive the industry effort to include patent information for biologic medicines.